MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Use the **Overrides** tab of the **Navigator** pane to override page assets (such as images) with files from a local folder.

-This is a way of overriding what the server sends to the browser, even after the server has returned assets.
+Items in this tab override what the server sends to the browser, even after the server has returned assets.

 :::image type="complex" source="../media/overrides-tab.msft.png" alt-text="The Overrides tab of the Navigator pane" lightbox="../media/overrides-tab.msft.png":::
    The **Overrides** tab of the **Navigator** pane
 :::image-end:::

-**Overrides** is similar to Workspaces.
-Use Overrides when you want to experiment with changes to a webpage, and you need to retain the changes after page refresh, but you do not care about mapping your changes to the source code of the webpage.
+The **Overrides** feature is similar to Workspaces.
+Use Overrides when you want to experiment with changes to a webpage, and you need to keep the changes after page refresh, but you don't care about mapping your changes to the source code of the webpage.

 A file that overrides a file that is returned by the server is indicated by a purple dot.